By Katie Taylor

 - residual seasonality; and

-In addition to the regular review process, the Bank also conducts specific work on issues relating to seasonal adjustment:
+In addition to the regular review process, the Bank also conducts specific work on issues relating to seasonal adjustment.
+Two such issues are highlighted here:

 To view all related tables, please download the full article: